bnb-chain/zkbnb/docs/protocol.md

 external
 ```

-`StoredBlockInfo`: block data that we store on BNB Chain.
+`StoredBlockInfo`: block data that we store on BNB Smart Chain.
 We store hash of this structure in storage and pass it in tx arguments every time we need to access any of its field.

 - `blockNumber`: rollup block number
 - `priorityOperations`: priority operations count